-There are a number of interesting facts about Ulysses S. Grant.
-Yellowstone National Park Protection Act was introduced by the 18th U.S. president on March 1, 1872, which ensured that Yellowstone was “reserved and withdrawn from settlement, occupancy, or sale” and that it was “for the benefit and the enjoyment of the people,” thus, creating the concept of a National Park.
+The Ulysses S. Grant.
+Yellowstone National Park Protection Act was introduced on March 1, 1872.
+It ensured that Yellowstone was “reserved and withdrawn from settlement, occupancy, or sale” and kept “for the benefit and the enjoyment of the people.”
+And so created the concept of a National Park.

-Yellowstone National Park Facts 2020 for those about to explore America
+Yellowstone National Park Facts 2023

 Interesting facts about Olympic National Park: glamping in Washington